YidanM/HNN_Lipshitz/README.md

 ## 3. Examples
 We provide examples of scripts to perform Lipschitz regularized training for node classification.
-In the examples below, we used a fixed random seed set to 1234 for reproducibility purposes.
-Results might slightly vary based on the machine used.
+In the examples below, we used a fixed random seed set to 1234 for reproducibility.
+Results may vary slightly based on the machine used.
 To reproduce results in the paper, run each script for 10 random seeds and average the results.

 * 2-layer HNN for Poincaré ball with noise std=0.001